DangSage/Python-Cryptography/README.md

 **Milestone 3 - Adding Contacts**
   - Use simple file structures for data storage.
   - Use Milestone 2 data to secure contact information.

+**Milestone 4 - Detecting Contacts**
+  - Use UDP connection to broadcast logins from other clients